abpframework/abp/docs/en/Tutorials/Part-10.md

 {{if DB=="EF"}}

 > In this tutorial, we preferred to not add a **navigation property** to the `Author` entity from the `Book` class (like `public Author Author { get; set; }`).
 This is due to follow the DDD best practices (rule: refer to other aggregates only by id).
 However, you can add such a navigation property and configure it for the EF Core.
-In this way, you don't need to write join queries while getting books with their authors (like we will done below) which makes your application code simpler.
+In this way, you don't need to write join queries while getting books with their authors (like we will be doing below) which makes your application code simpler.

 {{end}}